wusai2333/trib/doc/lab1.md

 Tribs(user string) ([]*Trib, error)
 ```

-List the recent `trib.MaxTribFetch=100` tribbles that a user posted.
+Lists the recent `trib.MaxTribFetch=100` tribbles that a user posted.
 Tribbles needs to be sorted in Tribble Order.
 Also, it should make
 sure that the order is the same order that the user posted the
 tribbles.